 That feeling often leads to trying extra hard and overdoing, which can further mess up the sensitive receptors tracking the body's state.

-Breathing becomes free, functional and responsive to the situation when the automated breathing patterns are intervened with gentleness, focus on relaxation and often, completely unconsciously.
+Breathing becomes free, functional and responsive to the situation when the automated breathing patterns are intervened with gentleness, focus on softening and wise strengthening of the respiratory system.
+Much of the "work" takes place completely unconsciously.
 In this kind of work the goal is not a certain habit, technique or accomplishment - but the gentle reprogramming of the unconscious breathing habit to support well-being.

 Breathing Myth 2: